alx-sch/miniRT/README.md

 a² + b² = c²
 $$

-Pythagoras' theorem is mostly known for its usage of finding the unknown side (hypotenuse) of a triangle.
+Pythagoras' theorem says this: "In a right-angled triangle, the square of the hypotenuse side is equal to the sum of squares of the other two sides“.
 I found it a bit hard to figure out exactly why this applies to finding the length of a vector, but I will show two very poorly made drawings.
 I have tried to show exactly why this makes sense.

 <p align="center">
     <img src="https://github.com/Busedame/miniRT/blob/main/.assets/Pythagoras_1.png" alt="Pythagoras_1.png" width="400"/>